realizeapp/realize-deck/presentation.md

 * Timely information.
 The process for discovering that you have an illness often involves experiencing a symptom and looking it up online.
 * Quick connections to caregivers.
 Preventative care can improve well-being and reduce costs when well-executed.
-* Personalized improvement plans.
-Recovery advice is usually one-size-fits all, and can't adapt to the individual.
+* Personalized insight.
+Recovery is usually one-size-fits all, and can't adapt to the individual.

 ---